 The club bears the legal consequences for fielding a player who is not named on the player list, or who is otherwise not eligible to play.

-In the course of a season, a player is eligible to play only for one single futsal club in this competition.
-Exceptionally, if a player fulfils the two following conditions, he may play for another club which is also taking part in this season’s competition:
+In the course of a season, a player is eligible to be fielded only for one single club in this competition.

 The UEFA administration decides on questions of player eligibility.
 Challenged decisions are dealt with by the UEFA Control, Ethics and Disciplinary Body.